Changing focus for tax savings

 If you’re a grandparent, this can help you achieve your estate planning goals.
 (See the Case Study “A 529 plan can be a powerful estate planning tool for grandparents.”)

 Coverdell Education Savings Accounts (ESAs) are similar to 529 savings plans in that contributions aren’t deductible for federal purposes, but plan assets can grow tax-deferred and distributions used to pay qualified education expenses are income-tax-free.

 One of the biggest ESA advantages used to be that they allowed tax-free distributions for elementary and secondary school costs and 529 plans didn’t.
 With the TCJA enhancements to 529 plans, this is less of an advantage.
 But ESAs still have a leg up because they can be used for elementary and secondary expenses other than tuition — and there’s no dollar limit on such annual distributions.
 Another advantage is that you have more investment options.

-ESAs are worth considering if you want to fund elementary or secondary education expenses in excess of $10,000 per year or beyond just tuition, or would like to have direct control over how and where your contributions are invested.
+ESAs are worth considering if you want to fund elementary or secondary education expenses in excess of $10,000 per year or that aren't tuition, or if you would like to have direct control over how and where your contributions are invested.

 But the $2,000 contribution limit is low, and contributions are further limited based on income.
-(See the Charts “2018 family and education tax breaks: Are you eligible?” and “2019 family and education tax breaks: Are you eligible?”.)
+(See the charts “2020 Child and education breaks: Are you subject to a phaseout?” and “2021 Child and education breaks: Are you subject to a phaseout?”.)